JoshuaStapleton21/blogmaker/posts/temp_gpt3.md

 [category]: <> (Philosophy)
 [date]: <> (2021/07/11)
-[title]: <> (Tubbo)
+[title]: <> (Superman)
-Tubbo was a sweet little dog
+He was a strong man,
-               and everyone loved him and he was always so friendly and never stopped smiling.
-He liked to play with his dog friends at Wedgwood Farm.
+               from what she could tell, his arms as taut as those of a warrior.